| Home: PCU

 in the mouse model), and it might be that local control is substantially

+improved by the addition of hormone therapy.
 The RTOG has conducted trials comparing external beam radiation

 with a short course versus a long course (two or three years) of